schlessera/wcbtn-2018-api/product-requirement.md

 4. Confirmation window will pop up asking if they are sure they want to delete
 5. They confirm the deletion
 6. Submit a delete request to wordpress with the id of the idea
+7. Wordpress moves idea into trash for 30 days before complete deletion
-7. Response from wordpress confirms the deletion
+8. Response from wordpress confirms the deletion
-8. Idea is removed from the app interface
+9. Idea is removed from the app interface
 -----
 * _User Story 16:_ As a user I need to be able to create an idea and have the option to create a reminder date and reminder text
 * _Actions:_ The user can create a new idea from the ideas page